ga-wdi-curriculum/git-branching/readme.md

 1. Fork and Clone https://github.com/ga-dc/git-tricks.
 2. Create and switch to a branch called `<your_name>_suggestion`.
 3. Add your own "trick".
+4. Commit, and then checkout to master
+5. Merge changes from your feature branch back into master
-4. Commit, and push that change to your remote called 'origin' (your fork)
+6. Push your master branch to your remote called 'origin' (your fork)
-5. Create a pull request from that branch to the upstream (ga-dc) master branch
+7. Create a pull request from that branch to the upstream (ga-dc) master branch

 ## Overview of GitHub Workflow (10 min)
 > From [Github Guides](https://guides.github.com/introduction/flow/)